TheSkyentist/GELATO/README.md

 3. Adding Flavor: Additional line components for each emission line as specified in the input parameter file are tested.
 The final model is constructed from the continuum model, the base emission lines, and the accepted set of additional components.

-4. Scooping Portions: In order to constraint fit uncertainties, the flux is bootstrapped with respect to provided uncertainties and the fit is run as many times as specified by the input parameters file.
+4. Scooping Portions: In order to constrain fit uncertainties, the flux is bootstrapped with respect to provided uncertainties and the fit is run as many times as specified by the input parameters file.

 5. Presenting gelato: (Optional) Three figures depicting the final fit to the data are generated and saved to disk.